 |Replacing Executive Staff||Over 100% of annual salary|

-Very little long-term data on brand damage from data breaches exists.
+Very little long-term data on brand damage from data breaches exist.
 While few organizations have revealed the extent of impact past incidents have had, brand damage and loss of competitive advantage can linger far longer than media attention.

 How Much Do Healthcare Data Breaches Really Cost?